How to Replicate Your Custom Camera Profile Look in Lightroom Classic as a Preset

 4. Replicate Your Custom Profile Look in Lightroom Classic

-Now we need to do the we can to match the RAW image to the JPG file.
+Now we need to do the best we can to match the RAW image to the JPG file.
 Of course this will vary depending on the custom profile you’ve created.

 Rough Match